danielyaghil/aws-helpers/docs/cognito.md

 const accessToken = tokenResponse.accessToken;
 ```

-### Generate token using client credentials
+### Get token using client credentials

-To generate a token using client credentials, you need to call the "generateTokenFromClientCredentials" method with the following parameters:
+To generate a token using client credentials, you need to call the "getTokenFromClientCredentials" method with the following parameters:

 - clientId: The client ID for the user pool client app.
 - clientSecret: The client secret for the user pool client app.